MicrosoftDocs/azure-dev-docs/articles/ux-beta/includes/storage-quickstart-credential-free-include.md

 Application requests to Azure Blob Storage must be authorized.
 Using the `DefaultAzureCredential` class provided by the Azure.Identity client library is the recommended approach for implementing credential-free connections to Azure services in your code, including Blob Storage.

-You can also authorize requests to Azure Blob Storage by using the account access key, but this approach should be used with caution.
+You can also authorize requests to Azure Blob Storage by using the account access key, or a connection string that contains the account access key.
+However, this approach should be used with caution.
 Developers must be diligent to never expose the access key in an unsecure location.
-Anyone who gains access to the key is able to authenticate. `DefaultAzureCredential` offers improved management and security benefits over the account key to allow credential-free authentication.
+Anyone who gains access to the access key is able to authenticate. `DefaultAzureCredential` offers improved management and security benefits over the account key to allow credential-free authentication.
 Both options are demonstrated in the following example.

 ## [Credential-free (Recommended)](#tab/managed-identity)